xsdk-project/MathPackagesTraining2020/_lessons/multidim_rosenbrock_tao/lesson.md

 ## Take-Away Messages

 * PETSc/TAO offers parallel optimization algorithms for large-scale problems.
-* Analytical derivatives are ideal for best results.
+* Applications should provide efficient gradient evaluations for best results (e.g., algorithmic differentiation).
-* Second-order methods don't always achieve faster/better solutions.
+* Second-order optimization methods don't always achieve faster/better solutions.
+Sometimes "less is more".
-* When analytical derivatives are not available, PETSc/TAO can compute gradients automatically with finite differencing.
+* When applications only provide function evaluations, PETSc/TAO can automatically compute gradients with finite differencing.
-* PETSc/TAO can validate your analytical derivatives using finite differencing.
+* PETSc/TAO can also use finite differencing to validate application-provided gradients and Hessians.

 ## Further Reading